 What is a Site Servicing Plan?

-  A Site Servicing Plan outlines the location of all underground

-  infrastructure including storm, sanitary and water services, and surface

-  infrastructure including street frontage, sidewalks/curbs, driveways,

-  utility poles and hydrants.
+A Site Servicing Plan outlines the location of all underground infrastructure including storm, wastewater and water services, and surface infrastructure including street frontage, sidewalks/curbs, driveways, utility poles and hydrants.

 What is a Service Disconnection/Demolition Permit?

 A Service Disconnection includes a temporary disconnection at the property line or a permanent disconnection at the main.
 When a municipality requires a demolition permit, Aquatera will sign the demolition permit once the disconnection has been completed.
 A Demolition Permit is an official municipal document, issued by the municipality, that authorizes the demolition of a structure.
 Demolition permits can be found at:

 County of Grande Prairie Demolition Permit

 How long does it take to get water?